Best Cheap Health Insurance in Alaska (2025)

 Silver plans typically aren't the best deal in Alaska, even though they're a good option in most states.
 If you buy a Silver plan in AK, you'll likely pay more than you would for a Gold plan, which gives you more coverage.

-However, if you make between $18,810 and $47,025 per year as a single person, a Silver plan may be a better option because you can get an extra discount, on top of rate subsidies, that makes the amount you have to pay for medical care cheaper.
+However, if you make between $18,810 and $47,025 per year as an individual, a Silver plan may be a more affordable option because you can get an extra discount, on top of rate subsidies, that makes the amount you have to pay for medical care cheaper.

 Bronze plans: Best if you are young and healthy